DaftMav/ArxConverter/README.md

 ![ShopPage](https://github.com/user-attachments/assets/0d52ba19-7a21-474b-a7a1-345700a8594d)

 It also shows what the discount-% for each Arx package is on the [Arx purchase page](https://www.elitedangerous.com/store/arx), along with several example "Arx = Cost" values to compare packages.
-Note for these overviews the bonus Arx points are all included.
+(Note the store no longer shows "bonus Arx", FDev updated it into a single Arx amount).

 ![ArxPurchasePage](https://github.com/user-attachments/assets/ccdd296a-dbc4-4447-b0c0-7aeb363c72e9)